jackyzha0/quartz/content/notes/continuous-integration.md

 ![300](https://i.imgur.com/HTWz2mQ.png) ![300](https://i.imgur.com/V87CeQY.png)

 # 6 CI Website hosting
 Due to the need to share artifacts produces by CI, most repo hosting services now also host websites.
-These are static websites i.e., all content if fixed.
+These are static websites i.e., all content is fixed.
 These websites are produced using Static Site Generators (SSGs).
 The code is hosted on the repo, which a CI pipeline converts into HTML files and publishes automatically.

 # 7 How to create
 Most CI frameworks use YAML for configuration.
 YAML  has a structured text based format similar to python and json